nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 	c.
 Filter SNPs by taking the union of SNPs from the ridge, LASSO, and elastic net.
 d.
 Create groups of SNPs using Hierarchical Clustering.
 e.
 Utilize filtered SNPs to fit Group Lasso and SGL using R functions grplasso and SGL.
-	1. Predict the phenotype value for both training and testing
-folds using  λ  within 1 standard error of the minimum ob-
-tained by an inner 5-fold CV.
+	1. Predict the phenotype value for both training and testing folds using  λ  within 1 standard error of the minimum obtained by an inner 5-fold CV.
-	2. Record the appropriate performance metric using the opti-
-mal cutoff to optimize the metric.
+	2. Record the appropriate performance metric using the optimal cutoff to optimize the metric.
 	3. Take the union of the potentially significant SNPs from both Group Lasso and SGL.
 The significant SNPs are those with coefficients higher than a cutoff (mean of the absolute value of the coefficients).

 <b>Output:</b>  The significant SNPs (union of selected SNPs from Group LASSO and SGL) for each phenotype